Qlik-PE/Rapid-ML-Gateway/README.md

 To make QRAG as useful as possible we need to hear what you would like it to do, or what it could do better!
 [Head over to Github Wiki to Place Feature/Request](https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway/issues).

 ### 4. Contribute to the development

-I definitely welcome the help I can get on this project, simply get in touch on the issue tracker.
+We definitely welcome the help I can get on this project, simply get in touch on the issue tracker.

 ### 5. Bug Fixes and Pull Requests

 There will be a monthly Pull Requests Merge done.
 Please stay tuned.

 ### 6. About Author and Team Behind the Project

 At Qlik Partner Engineering we believe in transparency and open governance model for this Project.

 Please email people on this list if there are questions and concerns about this project.

 These are the stake holders responsible for this Projects.